|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See FXY medium-term trend chart] A medium-term uptrend had started on January 8, 2025 at 58.25 and reached 65.64 on April 21, 2025.
-FXY gained -7.39 points, or -12.69%, in 14 weeks.
-The chart has formed a Broadening Ascending Wedge chart pattern.
-The trend support level is at 63.04 and resistance is at 67.88.
-Use the following link to access a Broadening Ascending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Ascending Wedge pattern in a medium-term trend.
+Medium-term trend: [See FXY medium-term trend chart] A medium-term uptrend had started on July 10, 2024 at 57.17 and reached 65.88 on September 16, 2024.
+FXY gained -8.71 points, or -15.24%, in 9 weeks.
+The chart has formed a Ascending Triangle chart pattern.
+The trend support level is at 59.32 and resistance is at 65.55.
+An Ascending Triangle is a variation of triangle formation that has a flat resistance line and rising support line.
+The higher lows indicate an increasing demand and give the ascending triangle definitive bullish bias.
+An Ascending Triangle usually represents an accumulation stage in bullish market.
+An Ascending Triangle is considered to be a continuation pattern, especially in an uptrend, but it may also mark a reversal in a downtrend.
+Use the following link to access a Ascending Triangle chart pattern help, or use a Technical Stock Screener to see the list of stocks with Ascending Triangle pattern in a medium-term trend.

-Daily Technical Indicators: [See FXY daily technical indicators chart] Daily Williams' Percentage Range and Lane's Stochastic are overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought daily Williams' Percentage Range and Lane's Stochastic.
-Use the following link to access Lane's Stochastic help.
-During the last week, daily MACD line has moved above its signal line.
-Such crossover is considered a bullish signal.
-During the last week, the price has risen above the Parabolic SAR (stop and reversal).
-A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
+Daily Technical Indicators: [See FXY daily technical indicators chart] Daily Williams' Percentage Range is oversold while Lane's Stochastic is strongly oversold.
+Use the Technical Stock Screener to see the list of stocks with oversold daily Williams' Percentage Range or strongly oversold daily Lane's Stochastic.
+Daily MACD has bullish divergence.
+Use the following links to access the MACD help, or use the Technical Stock Screener to see the list of stocks with daily MACD bullish divergence.
+The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
+Oscillators are designed to signal a possible trend reversal.
+They can act as alerts and should be taken in conjunction with other technical analysis tools.
+Oscillators can be used to confirm other technical signals.
+Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
+During the last week, daily MACD line has moved below its signal line.
+Such crossover is considered a bearish signal.
+During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
+A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
+The price touches the lower Bollinger Band.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.

 | |